We Are Decoding Dyslexia Maryland: 14 Chapters, Stronger Together

-Please connect with your local parent network and learn more about how you can get help and advocate to change reading instruction in Maryland.
+Please connect with your local Decoding Dyslexia Maryland chapter to learn more about supports for families along with how you can put your boots on the ground to change reading instruction in Maryland.
 LOCAL CHAPTERS

 Fountas & Pinnell Stand Behind Disproven Reading Theory

 Sold a Story, Podcasts, articles, transcripts, by Emily Hanford & Christopher Peake

 Decoding Dyslexia Maryland is a grassroots organization driven by Maryland families and educators who recognize the need for conversations with our school districts and policy makers regarding reading and dyslexia.
 In addition to raising awareness, providing resources and advocating for the dyslexia community, we work to make systemic changes in our K-12 school and university teacher prep systems to improve literacy instruction for all students.
 MORE HERE

 We Are The Change, So All Can Read

 In 2019, families, students and educators came together to tell their stories about reading to legislators.
 This video tells their stories and the "why" behind the Ready to Read Act.
 Watch to find out how reading screening and early interventions can help kids learn to read and be ready to succeed!